Twisted multilayer nodal superconductors: Introduction

-CT multilayers spontaneously break both time-reversal $\cT$ and a $\pi$ rotation $\Ctwo$ about the diagonal directions, but preserves their product $\Ctwo \cT$.
+CT multilayers spontaneously break both time-reversal $\cT$ and a $\pi$ rotation $\Ctwo$ about the diagonals of the middle layer, but preserves their product $\Ctwo \cT$.
 Their superconducting state is fully gapped and topological, with chiral Majorana modes propagating on sample boundaries, for generic large angles \emph{different} from $\pf$.
 For small twist angles, the Dirac cones in the BdG quasiparticle dispersion merge to form either quadratic or cubic band touchings, depending on $L$.
-The latter has an enhanced susceptibility to gap opening due a power-law divergent density of states at zero energy, as opposed to constant in the quadratic case.
+The latter has an enhanced susceptibility to gap opening due a power-law divergent density of states at zero energy, as opposed to a constant density of states in the quadratic case.

 The rest of this article is organized as follows.
 After describing the model in Sec.~\ref{sec:model}, we analyze the physics of twisted trilayers in Sec.~\ref{sec:AT} (AT stacking) and Sec.~\ref{sec:CT} (CT stacking).
 Sec.~\ref{sec:multilayers} presents a generalization to multilayers with $L > 3$.
 Finally, in Sec.~\ref{sec:outlook}, we comment on experimental signatures of the phases identified in this work and speculate on their relevance to ongoing investigations in twisted cuprates.